dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 suffers from some of the above and needs help getting out, get in touch.
 I will do something very English, I will charge you.

-## Communication lines between departments
+## A. Communication lines between departments

 Suppose we have two teams that need to work together, the green and the orange.
 The most common pattern of interaction that I have observed is the "I say you do" one where someone acting as a client/master requests things to be done and the other one can usually only acknowledge.